 A card association is the network of banks that process payment cards of a specific brand.
 These are brands you know like Visa, MasterCard, Citi, and American Express.
 Many of these associations will co-brand their cards with other banks, airlines, or hotels.

-In most cases, card associations cap their surcharges up to 4% for the transaction value.
+In most cases, card associations cap their surcharges up to 3% for the transaction value.
 Many merchants, however, tend to charge a flat fee for their surcharge whether it falls under that threshold or not.
-For example, a smaller merchant might charge $0.20 surcharge on a $5 coffee which is 4% of the transaction value.

 How to Enroll